yheyyyy/businesscardscanner/README.md

 4. Install Ollama:

-- go to https://ollama.com/ and download the application , then download the following models in the command line.
+Go to https://ollama.com/ and download the application , then download the following models in the command line.

 ```bash
 ollama pull llama3.2-vision:11b